wp-plugins/bns-helpers/readme.txt

 * Turns on the `dashicons` option in BNS Login (https://wordpress.org/plugins/bns-login) replacing its text output
 * Adds the `[ child_pages ]` shortcode to provide a list of child-pages of the current page
 * Adds the `[ dropdown_child_pages ]` shortcode to provide a drop-down list of child-pages of the current page
+* Adds the `[ tool_tip ]` shortcode to provide easy hover effect balloon text wrapped by the shortcode

 == Installation ==